anandman/pid-controller/README.md

 <img alt="u(t) = Kp*e(t) + Ki*Σe(τ) + Kd*de(t)/dt" src="images/PID_equation.svg">
 </p>

-The proportional term is the primary term contributing the bulk of the output change, _u(t)_.
+The proportional term is essentially the "now error" and is the primary term contributing to the bulk of the output change, _u(t)_.
 The proportional term can have a steady state error which must be corrected.
-The integral term is the sum of the error over time and can be used to both offset the error from the proportional term as well as accelerate the movement towards the setpoint.
-The integral term can cause the current value to overshoot the setpoint, however.
-The derivative term controls the rate of change of the error.
-This can have the effect of minimizing the overshoot introduced by the integral term.
+It can also create an overshoot of the desired output.
+The integral term is the sum of the error over time (i.e., "past error") and can be used to both offset the error from the proportional term as well as accelerate the movement towards the setpoint.
+However, this acceleration can cause the current value to overshoot the setpoint even more so than just the proportional term.
+The derivative term controls the rate of change of the error (i.e., "future error").
+This can have the effect of dampening the overshoot introduced by the proportional and integral terms.

 ## PID Implementation
 The PID controller for this project controls the steering angle to drive a vehicle in a simulator while minimizing the